Divorce in New Jersey - The Basics

 No one source (especially a web page!) can possibly provide you all the information you need to know.
 The following information is provided merely so that you will have a basic knowledge which we hope will make your initial consultation with an attorney more productive.
 We will discuss: the grounds for divorce, the basics of equitable distribution, the basics of child custody and support, and an overview of the divorce process.
 Finally, we offer you links to other web sites which may provide you with more information.

 You must have grounds to obtain a divorce in New Jersey.
-Despite several attempts to have such a law passed, the State does not recognize irreconcilable differences as a valid basis for divorce.
 The grounds which are recognized are listed below.
-In order to obtain a divorce in New Jersey you must allege and prove one or more of the following.
+In order to obtain a divorce in New Jersey you must allege (and possibly prove) one or more of the following.
 The more common grounds are discussed in slightly more detail below.

 Abandonment and Separation are very similar in nature with but one significant difference, abandonment implies a more unilateral decision, such a where one spouse leaves the other.
 Separation connotes a more mutual decision, such as where the parties agree that one should leave the marital residence.